Type 2 Diabetes

 What is type 2 diabetes?

-There are several gene variants associated with an increased susceptibility to type 2 diabetes2.
+There are several gene variants associated with an increased susceptibility to type 2 diabetes2,3.
 Each gene variant contributes a modest effect2.
-Variants within the TCF7L2 gene show some of the largest effects compared to other susceptibility gene variants3.
+Variants within the TCF7L2 gene show some of the largest effects compared to other susceptibility gene variants, which itself has only a modest effect (odds ratio ~1.4)3.

 Red Flags to consider genetic testing or genetic consultation4,5

-Although uncommon, attention should be paid to individuals where there is:
+Attention should be paid to individuals where there:

-The presence of other medical conditions that, in conjunction with the diabetes, suggest a genetic syndrome (e.g. lipodystrophy)
+- The presence of other medical conditions that, in conjunction with the diabetes, suggest a genetic syndrome (e.g. lipodystrophy, biochemical iron overload)

 What does the genetic test result mean?